Collections & Museums

 Bibliothèque municipale de Lyon

-The Municipal Library of Lyon, city of Marc Riboud’s birth, has 65 of his prints in its collection.
+The Municipal Library of Lyon, city of Marc Riboud’s birth, owns 66 of his prints in its collection.
 A large part of this collection came from a commission given to Marc Riboud by the Fondation nationale de la Photographie to mark the 50th anniversary of the construction of the Villeurbanne skyscraper in 1984.

 For research purposes

 Cnap, part of the Ministry of Culture and Communication, encourages and supports within France all areas of the visual art, including photography.
 It acquires and manages on behalf of the State its acquisitions within the Fond national d’art contemporain.
 Included in its collection is a remarkable selection of 44 prints of China by Marc Riboud purchased in 1999 from the Gallery Agathe Gaillard and in 2003.

 Musée d’Art moderne de la Ville de Paris